Central High School (San Angelo, Texas): Coaching history

+Marching Band

+Central has a history of a great band program.
+Central has a marching band much larger than most other 6A sized schools, with Permian being one of the few schools to beat it in size.

 Fine arts

 Theatre

 The Central High School theatre department presents two mainstages a year and a presentation of their UIL One Act Competition piece in the late spring.

 The students involved in the department attend a yearly state thespian festival where the department had earned many honors such as "All-Star Troupe" and has had students compete at the international level in Monologues, Solo Musical, and Theatrical Marketing.